htcondor/htcondor/docs/admin-manual/introduction-admin-manual.rst

  Central Manager
     There can be only one central manager for the pool.
 This machine is the collector of information, and the negotiator between resources and resource requests.
-These two halves of the central manager’s responsibility are performed by separate daemons, so it would be possible to have different machines providing those two services.
+These two halves of the central manager's responsibility are performed by separate daemons, so it would be possible to have different machines providing those two services.
     However, normally they both live on the same machine.
 This machine